 “Fehst is a writer to watch.” - Publishers Weekly

-Zach Fehst writes fiction that is big on mystery and adventure.
+Zach Fehst writes stories that are big on mystery and adventure.
 He also hosted the Emmy-nominated nature show, “The Ultimate Guide to the Awesome,” on the Discovery Kids network.
 He is married to author Heather Demetrios.
-American Magic, his first novel, is coming August 2019 from Simon & Schuster (Emily Bestler Books).
+His debut novel, American Magic, is out now from Simon & Schuster (Atria/Emily Bestler Books).
 His writing also appears in the YA anthology Dear Heartbreak, published by Macmillan (Henry Holt).
 He has traveled to over thirty countries, but makes his home in Durham, North Carolina.

 Thoughts on the kind of writing I do:

 So what kind of writer am I?
-I adore the meta-fictive puzzles of Borges, the formal daring of Mark Danielewski’s “House of Leaves,” and particularly the dream logic, shifting identities, and nebulous resolutions favored by artists like Murakami and filmmaker David Lynch.
-It’s terrifically heady stuff!
-It’s also not what I do.
-I write page-turning genre fiction with characters you enjoy being around, and stories that are big on mystery and adventure, but with a twist—books that are fun to read while also leaving you with a little something to think about.
+I adore the meta-fictive puzzles of Borges, the formal daring of Mark Danielewski’s “House of Leaves,” and particularly the dream logic, shifting identities, and nebulous resolutions favored by artists like Haruki Murakami and filmmaker David Lynch.
+It’s terrifically heady stuff, and hints of these elements can find their way into my own writing.
+But most of the time, I write page-turning speculative fiction with characters you enjoy being around, and stories that are big on mystery and adventure, with a twist—books that are fun to read while also leaving you with a little something to think about.
 I’d call them high concept and plot-driven.
 I hope they can be embraced by genre fans and general readers alike.